mtngrown/mtngrown.github.io/source/pb/solitaire.html.markdown

 4. Conversely, games can be run with a timer, where each turn is knocked out in, say, six to ten minutes.
 Playing fast will expose blunders in playing very quickly.
+5. Getting familiar with situations at one's leisure really helps game play when you have an opponent.
+The first time setting up a situation is the hardest and takes the longest.

 ### How to balance play